gkunthara/plaid-web-extension/README.md

 Plaid is putting Personal in "Personal Finance", allowing developers to build a slew of hyper personalized applications.

-Feel free to clone this repo and extend the current functionality.
+Although plaid offers a [full end-to-end example application](https://github.com/plaid/pattern), it's honestly quite confusing and requires a decent amount of setup.
+So feel free to clone this repo and extend the current functionality.
 Some potential extensions that would be useful are:

 * An app that analyzes your income, spending history, and debt to determine if you can afford to buy/rent a home while browsing Zillow.
 * An app that automatically writes your investment data to a Google Sheet